jeancsanchez/Android-Guidelines-and-Architecture/code_guidelines.md

     body();  // bad!
 ```

-For nested or sequences of __if__ statments, break one line for each one:
+For nested or sequences of __if__ statments, break one line in the end of each one:

 This is __good__:
 ```java
 if (condition) {